pantheon-org/opencode-warcraft-notifications/docs/sounds-usage.md

 ## Example usages

-- Use bundled assets (default):
+- Use default machine-wide cache:

-  No environment variables required — the shipped `data/` directory will be used automatically when running from the checked-out repo.
+  No environment variables required — sounds will be cached in `~/.config/opencode/sounds` (or OS-specific config directory equivalent) and shared across all opencode instances on the machine.

 - Override to a shared cache: